Paying for College

 - Business Studies

 - Health, Physical Education and Nursing

 - Social and Behavioral Science

 Financial need-based scholarships are also available.
 Students are responsible for filing the appropriate form-Free Application for Federal Student Aid, or FAFSA- prior to completing a scholarship application.
 Financial need is calculated by subtracting the Expected Family Contribution and any other financial aid from a student's cost of attendance.
 If any uncovered expenses remain, the student is considered to have financial need for additional assistance.
-Information about financial aid eligibility criteria and requirements is available here, or contact the Financial Aid Office at 215-968-8200.
-Learn more about specific scholarships and awards here, or contact the Foundation at 215-968-8224 or email@example.com.
+Information about financial aid eligibility criteria and requirements is available on the Financial Aid page, or contact the Financial Aid Office at 215-968-8200.
+Learn more about specific scholarships and awards on the Scholarships page, or contact the Foundation at 215-968-8224 or email@example.com.